monitisexchange/Monitis-Linux-Scripts/Node-server-monitor/README.md

 The whole set of measured parameters divided on two parts

-- fixed that can be defined beforehand
+- fixed part that can be defined beforehand

     1. Status - the evaluation of monitored server health (OK|DOWN|IDLE)
     1. Uptime - measure of time from a last server restarting without any downtime.